At 18, your child can do all of the following:

 - apply for a tax file number (TFN) without your help

 - be on the Australian Organ Donor Register.

-You can also read more about what happens with FTB at this age, if your child:
+You can also read more about what happens with FTB at this age, if your child does any of these:

 If you have a child with disability, you may continue to qualify for Child Care Subsidy until they’re 18.
 Read more about Child Care Subsidy.